Filter Results Apply

 Creative Coloring

-Directions: Give your child different color crayons.
-Have her color the birds below; encourage her to color inside the lines.
+Directions: Give your child different colored crayons.
+Have her color the dogs.

 Language Letter F